 - Certificate of loss of the passport*

 For the first time travelers to Lithuania, in case of previous passport loss*, certificate of loss from the competent authority, covering past 7 (seven) years.
 (Also see Language and legalization requirements).

 - Booking proof

-Booking of round trip ticket, indicating name and surname of traveller.
+Booking of round trip ticket, indicating dates of travel, name and surname of traveler.
 The ticket should be bought only after the visa has been issued.